DarkoTal-an/github-repos-search/README.md

  * search as you type for users

 ## Task feedback
- > task is a great example how to show and exercise skills in fetching and displaying data
+ > - Thetask is a great example how to show and exercise skills in fetching and displaying data
- > it is a simple task that allow us to use a broad spectrum of tools and enables us to show our knowledge both in front- & back-end with importance of User experience in focus
+ > - It is a simple task that allow us to use a broad spectrum of tools and enables us to show our knowledge both in front- & back-end with importance of User experience in focus
- > i have fun working with API's...GitHub API offers a great deal for developers
+ > - I have fun working with API's...GitHub API offers a great deal for developers

 ## Instructions:
 * This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).